fefe982/DeMangleVC/special_symbols.md

 ``four::`RTTI Base Class Descriptor at (0,-1,0,64)'``

 A structure that describe a base class object.
-The data contains `RTTI Type Descriptor` of the base class, number of bases that base has, offset of the base class object (`vftable`), an atribute, and the `RTTI Class Hierarchy Descriptor`.
+The data contains `RTTI Type Descriptor` of the base class, number of bases that base has, offset of the base class object (`vftable`), an attribute, and the `RTTI Class Hierarchy Descriptor`.

 The numbers mangled in the name is the offset (first three numbers) and attribute.